alex-mcneilly/sabr-hub/README.md

 Sabrhub is a Sabermetrics website project where you can analyze baseball games and players

 # Technology
-Planning to use a MERN stack and looking at p5.js for data visualization
+Planning to use a MERN stack and looking at p5.js for data visualization; Vercel

-- currently learning Node.js

 # Progress